 retain true | false

 What to do with the pre-existing sidechain(s): retain or replace (default).
-Regardless of this setting, sidechains will always be replaced where the incoming residue type is glycine or alanine.
-When there will be multiple sidechains at a given residue position, the new sidechain(s) will be assigned different alternative location identifiers.
+Retention (setting retain true) can only be used when the incoming residue type is the same as the pre-existing type, i.e., the residue is not being “mutated.”
+Further, the option is ignored/irrelevant if the residue type is alanine or glycine.
+When the result will be multiple sidechains at a given residue position, the new sidechain(s) will be assigned different alternative location identifiers.

 Specify a bfactor value for the new sidechain atoms; if this option is not used, the atoms will be assigned the highest bfactor value found in the residue before the swap.